Postpartum Anxiety, Depression, and Trauma

 - Liver Support

 Your liver is the control center when it comes to regulating your hormones and impacting detoxification.
 During the postpartum period, hormone levels working towards equilibrium and these fluctuations can contribute to or cause depression and anxiety.
 Supporting your liver can facilitate this process.
 My favorite supplements for the liver are: Selenium, Alpha Lipoic Acid, and Milk Thistle.
-Liver Protect by Xymogen has these formulated together in the most therapeutic forms and highest dosing.
+Liver Protect has these formulated together in the most therapeutic forms and highest dosing.
 To order, click here.